 My go to for gluten-free flour is King Arthur Measure for Measure.
 It is widely available around the US and I like to use a flour that you, my readers have easy access to.
 It works well in almost all of my recipes and is the most affordable of the ones I’ve used.
 Pamela’s All Purpose Artisan Blend yields similar results, and like King Arthur is certified gluten-free.
 Cup4Cup (certified gf too) can be use for this recipe also, but contains milk powder.

 Buttermilk is the key ingredient in red velvet cakes and cupcakes.
-If you don’t have buttermilk or want a dairy-free substitute for buttermilk, here’s how to do it:
+If you don’t have buttermilk or want a dairy-free substitute for buttermilk use my super quick and easy dairy-free buttermilk substitute which needs just 2 ingredients.

 Red velvet cake has just a hint of chocolate flavor in the form of cocoa powder.
 The cake is not meant to have strong chocolate flavor.
 Dutch process cocoa is the best option.
 The acidity is reduced in this type of cocoa powder.